Margin Call: Filming

-Principal photography began on June 21, 2010, in New York City and was shot in 17 days.
-More than 80% of the action was shot on the 42nd floor of One Penn Plaza, which had recently been vacated by a trading firm.
+Myriad Pictures first introduced the project at the Cannes Film Market in May 2010.
+Principal photography began on June 21, 2010, in NYC and was shot in 17 days.
+More than 80% of the action was shot on the 42nd floor of Penn 1, which had recently been vacated by a trading firm.
+Jeremy Irons joined the cast during the third week of filming to play the firm's chief executive.

+At the American Film Market in November 2010, Myriad president Kirk D'Amico showed footage to international buyers for the first time, closing deals in Germany, China, Canada, Australia, Italy, Russia, Scandinavia, Mexico, Brazil, and Argentina.

+The film premiered at the 2011 Sundance Film Festival in Park City.
+Following the screening, multiple distributors competed to acquire the film.
+After all-night negotiations, Lionsgate partnered with Roadside Attractions to acquire North American distribution rights.
+IFC Films was reportedly among the top bidders, offering a seven-figure sum.
+Myriad Pictures retained international distribution rights.

-The film premiered at the 2011 Sundance Film Festival in Park City, Utah.
-It also played in Competition at the 61st Berlin International Film Festival and was nominated for the Golden Bear.
+The film also played in Competition at the 61st Berlin International Film Festival and was nominated for the Golden Bear.
 The film was produced by Zachary Quinto's production company, Before the Door Pictures, with Quinto and his two producing partners and Carnegie Mellon University classmates, Neal Dodson and Corey Moosa.

 Inspirations

 The film does not depict any real Wall Street firm, and the fictional firm is unnamed, but the plot has similarities to some events during the 2008 financial crisis: Goldman Sachs similarly moved early to hedge and reduce its position in mortgage-backed securities, at the urging of two employees, which essentially mirrors Tuld's comment about the advantage of moving first.
 Lehman Brothers moved second and went bankrupt.
 John Tuld's name is said to be a combination of Merrill Lynch's ex-CEO John Thain and Lehman Brothers' ex-CEO Richard Fuld.
 Director J. C. Chandor wrote the film in the days after Lehman Brothers failed.